SharePoint/PnP-Guidance/articles/modern-experience-customizations-provisioning-sites.md

 # Provisioning modern team sites programmatically
 Take a look on the options around provisioning modern team sites in SharePoint Online.
 Modern team sites have been introduced in SharePoint Online during autumn 2016 and usage of them can be controlled on tenant level.
+This article explains different options and considerations to create modern team sites in SharePoint Online.

 _**Applies to:** SharePoint Online_

 ## Provisioning a modern team site from user interface
 <a name="sectionSection0"> </a>
 There are numerous routes for a modern team site to get provisioned.
 You can start the provisioning directly from the SharePoint Online side or alternatively provision a Office 365 group for other locations, which will also provision a modern team site.
+- If modern team sites are enabled in SharePoit Online admin side, you can create modern team sites from the SharePoint home page
+- You can create Office 365 group from the Office 365 Outlook and when you access the 'site' tab of a group, you will land on modern team site

 ### How to control default provisioning flow
-Explain different options in provisioning - reference existing support article
+You can control SharePoint site creation process from the SharePoint Online admin settings.
+You can control if the modern experience is available for the end users or if you'd like to keep on using the classic experience.

 ![Site Creation options from the SharePoint Online admin UI](media/modern-experiences/site-creation-options-admin-ui.png)